InWonYeu/interphon/docs/source/introduction.rst

 ``InterPhon`` allows efficient extraction of interfacial phonons at arbitrary reciprocal points in 1D or 2D Brillouin zone, automatically processing the information obtained by 3D-based DFT codes.

-The only requirements for package execution are a DFT input file representing the structure of interest and the corresponding output files providing the forces acting on each atom.
+The only requirements for package execution are a :ref:`label_dft_structure_file` representing the structure of interest and the corresponding :ref:`label_dft_force_file` providing the forces acting on each atom.

 Overview
 ********